Sherry has maintained homes and landscaped yards for 48 years in Southern California. She has collected water-wise succulents for 12 years.

 The color is light yellow with green variegation down the center of each leaf.
-With the right amount of sun the rosettes blush with pink around the edges.
-The rosettes sit atop long slightly curved half inch thick stems of a neutral gray.
+With the right amount of sun, the rosettes blush with pink around the edges.
+The rosettes sit atop long curved half-inch thick stems of a neutral gray.

 Want to go slow and not spend a lot of money?
-Buy just one Sunburst succulent plant.
-The patch at right was started with one plant.
-It has taken 6 years to propagate a 4 square foot area.
+Buy one Sunburst succulent plant.
+The area above started as one plant.
+It has taken six years to propagate a four-square-foot area.
 Three plants would be a good start if you prefer more to look at in the beginning.
-Later, at the established stage there will be plenty to throw away.
+Later, at the established stage, there will be plenty to throw away.

 Succulent Plant Care

-Sunburst succulent is more drought tolerant than most succulents and watering them once a week in the hot California summers keeps them satisfied.
-Plant them in partial shade for half the day.
+During California's hot summers, water your plants once a week.
+They do best with partial shade for half the day.
 Hot sun will burn the leaves and turn the edges brown, but the ground can be dry for 5–7 days.

-In Southern California the best time to expand your succulent garden is after the Holidays when it is cool and we are getting our seasonal rain.
-When spring arrives your work will become very showy.
+In Southern California, the best time to expand your succulent garden is after the holidays when it is cool and we are getting our seasonal rain.
+When spring arrives your work will burst with color and variety.